 The Benefits of a Culture of Kaizen

-People often associate Kaizen with Lean manufacturing and its goal of waste reduction.
+People often associate Kaizen methods with Lean manufacturing and its goal of waste reduction.
 That is an important benefit of the Kaizen methodology, but it is far from the only one.
 Others include:

 - Employees are more satisfied because they have a direct impact on how work gets done